-Type of Advisory Services Offered
+Types of Advisory Services Available Through Century

 Our services include discretionary and non-discretionary Advisory services, which generally involve account and/or portfolio management, asset allocation, and related services, and recommendation of, or assistance with the selection of, securities and/or other registered investment advisers ("Advisers").
-Such Advisers include firms that are independent of our firm ("Independent Advisers") as well as firms owned by our parent company, Stifel Financial Corp., or one of its subsidiaries ("Affiliated Advisers").
+Such Advisers may include firms that are independent of our firm ("Independent Advisers") as well as firms owned by our parent company, Stifel Financial Corp., or one of its subsidiaries ("Affiliated Advisers").

 We enter into a written advisory agreement ("Advisory Agreement") with each Client and our affiliate, Stifel, Nicolaus & Company, Incorporated ("Stifel"), acknowledging the Advisory relationship and disclosing our firm's and Stifel's obligations when acting in an Advisory capacity to clients.
 We provide Advisory services to a variety of Clients, including individuals, corporations, and other businesses, pension or profit sharing plans, employee benefit plans, trusts, estates, charitable organizations, state and municipal government entities, educational institutions, insurance companies, and banks and thrift institutions ("Clients").
-We generally provide Advisory services through our investment advisory representatives ("Financial Advisors"), who determine the services that are most appropriate for Clients based on each Client's stated individual investment goals and financial circumstances and other information provided by the Client.
+We generally provide Advisory services through our investment advisory representatives, each of whom is an independent agent of the firm ("Financial Advisors").
+These Financial Advisors determine the services that are most appropriate for Clients based on each Client's stated individual investment goals, financial circumstances, and other information provided by the Client.
 We may fulfill a Client's wealth management needs by acting as broker-dealer, investment adviser, or both.
-Our Advisory services cover most types of debt and equity or equity-related securities of domestic and foreign companies, as well as national, state and local government issuers, whether trading on an exchange or over-thecounter.
+Our Advisory services cover many types of debt and equity or equity-related securities of domestic and foreign companies, as well as national, state and local government issuers, whether trading on an exchange or over-thecounter.
 In addition to stocks and fixed income securities, we (and/or Stifel) may also recommend or invest Client assets in other types of investments, such as rights and warrants, options, certificates of deposit ("CDs"), mutual funds and other open and closed-end funds, exchange traded products ("ETPs"), including exchange traded funds ("ETFs"), unit investment trusts ("UITs"), real estate investment trusts ("REITs"), American Depositary Receipts ("ADRs"), foreign ordinary shares, publicly traded master limited partnerships ("MLPs"), private investment vehicles (including, but not limited to, hedge funds and private equity funds), and other investments deemed appropriate for our Clients.

-Assets under Management
+Assets Under Management

-As of December 31, 2019, we had approximately \$485,544,913 of Client assets that were managed on a discretionary basis and \$461,604,797 in non-discretionary assets.
+As of December 31, 2020, we had approximately \$611,107,422 of Client assets that were managed on a discretionary basis and \$495,890,413 in non-discretionary assets.